ubengaisiani12-ux/urradify-mp3-player/README.md

 # URRADIFY - Desktop MP3 Player Application

 URRADIFY is an offline GUI-based MP3 player application built with Python and PyQt6 Designer, developed as a Final Project for the Programming course.
-The application features an integrated user authentication system and a stacked layout system for elegant multi-page navigation.

 ## ✨ Features
-- **User Authentication**: Secure and interactive Login Page gateway before accessing the music dashboard.
-- **Offline Playback**: Plays local MP3 files stored directly within the project directory.
+- **Offline Playback**: Plays local MP3 files stored directly within the project's music directory.
-- **Multi-Page Navigation**: Implements `QStackedWidget` for a seamless transition from Login to Dashboard.
 - **Modern UI Layout**: A clean, dark-themed desktop interface completely designed using PyQt6 Qt Designer.
-- **Audio Control**: Interactive controllers featuring Play, Pause, Stop, and volume sliders.
+- **Audio Control**: Interactive controllers featuring Play, Pause, Stop, and integrated volume sliders.

 ## 📁 Project Structure
+- `URRADIFY_UAS_FINAL/` : Main application folder containing the program files.
-- `assets/` : Stores images, icons, and album art for the songs.
+  - `assets/` : Stores interface graphics, application icons, and song cover albums.
-- `music/`  : Dedicated directory for local MP3 audio files.
+  - `music/`  : Contains 1 sample local MP3 audio file for initial testing.
-- `models/` : Contains the backend logic, authentication handlers, and data structures.
+  - `models/` : Contains the core backend logic, functions, and data structures.
   - `ui/`     : Holds the `.ui` layout files generated from Qt Designer.
+  - `main.py` : The main execution file of the application.
+- `README.md` : Project documentation (this file).

+## 📥 How to Get All Music Files (Google Drive)
+To save space on GitHub, this repository only includes 1 sample song.
+If you want to listen to the full playlist:
+1. Open and download the full music folder from this https://drive.google.com/drive/folders/1VL1aO9enmvVBoBfA5u-LfCb7JI_lwOcq?usp=sharing
+2. Extract or copy all the downloaded `.mp3` files.
+3. Paste/put them inside the `URRADIFY_UAS_FINAL/music/` folder on your local computer.

-## 🚀 My Role (Lead Developer)
+## 🚀 My Role (Lead Developer & Architect)
 - Designed the core desktop layout, authentication forms, and dark-mode UI aesthetics.
-- Developed the Python backend logic, multi-page page routers (`QStackedWidget`), and user login validation.
+- Developed the Python backend logic, page routers, and integrated the `.ui` files.
-- Handled modular directory storage management for offline MP3 files and graphical assets.
+- Managed modular directory storage for offline MP3 files and graphical assets.
 - Utilized AI tools to implement rapid debugging and audio thread optimization.

 ## 🛠️ Tech Stack